viamrobotics/docs/docs/registry/examples/tflite-module.md

 With everything configured and running, you can now run the inference client that connects to `viam-server` and uses the `example_mlmodelservice_tflite` module.

-1. First, determine your robot address and API key and API key id.
+1. First, determine your robot address and API key and API key ID.
 To do so, navigate to [the Viam app](https://app.viam.com), select the **Code sample** tab, and toggle **Include API Key**.
-   The API key resembles `abcdef1g23hi45jklm6nopqrstu7vwx8`, the API key id resembles `a1234b5c-678d-9012-3e45-67fabc8d9efa` and the robot address resembles `my-robot-main.abcdefg123.viam.cloud`.
+   The API key resembles `abcdef1g23hi45jklm6nopqrstu7vwx8`, the API key ID resembles `a1234b5c-678d-9012-3e45-67fabc8d9efa` and the robot address resembles `my-robot-main.abcdefg123.viam.cloud`.

    {{%  snippet "secret-share.md" %}}